-Proposals for Research Funding submitted through the Office of Research:
+Proposals for Federal Research Funding submitted through the Office of Research:

 Submit your disclosure at least annually and within 30 days of new financial interests electronically at https://ucsb.coi-smart.com.
 First time users must have their access initiated by COI staff.
 To gain access to the system, send a request to email@example.com.

 The instructions for submission of paperwork for research gifts are located on the COI web page in the Specific Situations section under Research Gifts.